13th Annual Innovations In Teaching & Learning conference

 SPECIAL CO-LOCATED PARTNER EVENTS

-We are delighted to announce that this year, the ITL conference is hosting a few ITL-related workshops on Friday, September 25th, that are organized by other groups on campus.
+We are delighted to announce that this year, the ITL conference is hosting a few ITL-related workshops, that are organized by other groups on campus.
 These workshops are open to ITL attendees and are included in the conference program, but are also open those in the Mason community not attending the conference.
 These events may have a separate registration or check in process at the door.